HMuraja/mythology-quiz/README.md

 Contains the title of the game, this also acts as a "homing" button.
 This title is always visible and can be clicked at any point and it will return the user to the beginning of the game.
 ![Header Image](assets/readme-media/header.png)
 ## Start Window
 Start window is visible first thing when page is loaded.
 Start window has a title "start" and 3 buttons presenting the three difficulty levels to choose from.
-Player is requested to enter their name in the field stating "Enter name" andthe play button on the bottom of the window starts the game.
+Player is requested to enter their name in the field stating "Enter name" and the play button on the bottom of the window starts the game.
 Game can only be started after name and difficulty levels have been chosen.

 ![Header Image](assets/readme-media/start-window.png)
 ## Question Window
-Once play button is pressed th efirst questioin is displayed on the question window.This window has three sections: top, middle and bottom.
+Once play button is pressed the first question is displayed on the question window.
+This window has three sections: top, middle and bottom.
 Top section indicates the question number that the player is currently on.

-Middle part has the question and three clickable answer buttons.Once an answer has been selected, a green tick will appear next to the correct answer button.
+Middle part has the question and three clickable answer buttons.
+Once an answer has been selected, a green tick will appear next to the correct answer button.
 If player has chosen wrong answer a red "x" icon will display next to the selection.

 Bottom section displays the score player has accumulated and a "move-on" button.
 Move on button displays only after one of the answer options has been selected.
 Move-on button is an arrow button that displays the next question once clicked, once all 5 questions have been exhausted, button will change into a checkered flag.
 This button will display the finish window once clicked.